Multi Emulator Super System: Challenges

 Generally the emulation only includes raw hardware logic, such as for the CPU and RAM, and specialized DSPs such as tone generators or video sprites.
 The MESS emulator does not include any programming code stored in ROM chips from the emulated computer, since this may be copyrighted software.

-Obtaining the ROM data by oneself directly from the hardware being emulated can be extremely difficult, technical, expensive, and even destructive since it may require decapping or desoldering of integrated circuit chips from the circuit board of the device they own.
-A desoldered IC is placed into a chip reader device connected to a USB or serial port of another computer, with pin sockets on the reader specifically designed to match the chip package shape in question, to perform a memory dump of the ROM to a data file.
+Obtaining the ROM data by oneself directly from the hardware being emulated can be extremely difficult, technical, expensive, and even destructive since it may require or of chips from the of the device they own.
+A desoldered IC is placed into a chip reader device connected to a or of another computer, with pin sockets on the reader specifically designed to match the shape in question, to perform a of the ROM to a data file.

-Removal of a soldered chip is often far easier than reinstalling it, especially for extremely small surface mount technology chips, and the emulated device in question will be destroyed beyond recovery after the ROM has been removed for reading.
+Removal of a soldered chip is often far easier than reinstalling it, especially for extremely small chips, and the emulated device in question will be destroyed beyond recovery after the ROM has been removed for reading.

 However, if one has a working system, it may be far easier to dump the ROM data to tape, disk, etc. and transfer the data file to one's target machine.